MicrosoftDocs/learn/learn-pr/azure/host-domain-azure-dns/includes/3-configure-azure-dns-host-domain.md

 - **Name**: The name of the custom domain, for example *webserver1*.
 - **Type**: In this instance, it's A.
-- **TTL**: Represents the "time-to-live" as a whole unit, where 1 is one hour.
+- **TTL**: Represents the "time-to-live" as a whole unit, where 1 is one second.
 This value indicates how long the A record lives in a DNS cache before it expires.
 - **IP address**: The IP address of the server this A record should resolve to.

 #### CNAME record